HTrollvik/Velocity_MHs/README.md

 ## Acknowledgments

-We thank the MMS team for providing data and support.
-We acknowledge the use of NASA/GSFC's Space Physics Data Facility's OMNIWeb service, and OMNI data.
+We thank the ESA Cluster team for providing data and support.
 We acknowledge the use of [irfu-matlab package](https://github.com/irfu).
-We also thank A. Lalti and E. Odelstad, for their useful comments.